 Transforming: The Bible & the Lives of Transgender Christians is more than a book about the intersection of transgender identity and the Bible.
-It’s a conversation about faith and a God-created identity and the ways that affirmation or rejection of these factors in transgender people labels them as other or accepted by the Christian Church.
+It's a conversation about faith and a God-created identity and how affirmation or rejection of these factors in transgender people labels them as other or accepted by the Christian Church.

 "One-quarter of the people who were raised in religious families, but have left their tradition, admit that negative treatment or teachings about LGBTQ+ people was a factor in their decision to leave" (p.10).

 In the book's second section, Hartke shares stories of transgender people who speak about their experience of being transgender in relation to different passages in the Bible.
 In one particularly moving chapter, a non-binary person identified as "M" speaks to how they connect with the image of God.
 They bring up the theologian John Wesley's approach, which says, "it's all about how we orient ourselves toward each other and toward creation" (p.57).
 Hartke goes on to say, "The thing is we can't be in right relationship to each other if we can't see each other.
 We can't be fully present in any relationship if we're walling off part of ourselves of hiding beneath a mask" (p.57).

 If you are a person of faith who has been wondering how to reconcile what you believe while also supporting a transgender person, this is a must-read book.

 Hartke doesn't lay out a bunch of questions and answers and then point the reader to a tidy package tied up in a pretty ribbon.
 Instead, he presents a multitude of scenarios for the reader's consideration.
 Then, lets them draw their own conclusions.

 In sharing his personal experience, and the experiences of others, Hartke makes it possible for the reader to identify with places of similarity and areas where growth can occur.
 He models how a person does not have to choose between their faith and gender identity.
 Nor should a faith community require them to do so.